10 Government Grants for Dental Implants | Apply | Requirements

 We stated earlier that government grants come in different forms.

 Governments offer these at different levels and through their agencies.
-Such grants target vulnerable groups like children & teenagers, citizens within the low-income bracket, and underserved communities.
+These grants target vulnerable groups, including children and teenagers, as well as underserved communities.

 You may also be eligible for such grants if you’re a senior, veteran, or disabled person.
-Now, not all grant types cater to everyone.
+Not all grant types are suitable for everyone.
 You’ll need to find a specific grant designed for you.

 You might be suitable for one or more of the grants mentioned below.